 The Working Party

-The Working Party will review the existing operation of the Immigration and Asylum Chamber (IAC) of the First-Tier and Upper Tribunal and propose reform so as to guide, inform and assist the judiciary and HMCTS in its implementation of the HMCTS Reform Programme.
+The Working Party reviewed the existing operation of the Immigration and Asylum Chamber (IAC) of the First-Tier and Upper Tribunal and propose reform so as to guide, inform and assist the judiciary and HMCTS in its implementation of the HMCTS Reform Programme.

-In particular, and working in consultation with user groups, HMCTS, the Ministry of Justice, the Home Office and the senior judiciary, the Working Party will:
+In particular, and working in consultation with user groups, HMCTS, the Ministry of Justice, the Home Office and the senior judiciary, the Working Party looked at:

-- review Home Office decision making with a view to getting the decision right without having to go to appeal;
+- reviewing Home Office decision making with a view to getting the decision right without having to go to appeal;

-- review how appeals and judicial review proceedings are determined in the IAC and propose how cases might be resolved in a more efficient and fair manner;
+- reviewing how appeals and judicial review proceedings are determined in the IAC and propose how cases might be resolved in a more efficient and fair manner;

-- explore which current issues in the determination of immigration and asylum cases, including judicial reviews in the upper tribunal, might be solved or ameliorated through the HMCTS Reform Programme; and
+- exploring which current issues in the determination of immigration and asylum cases, including judicial reviews in the upper tribunal, might be solved or ameliorated through the HMCTS Reform Programme; and

-- identify the kinds of difficulties that might arise when trying to digitise proceedings in the IAC and propose solutions.
+- identifying the kinds of difficulties that might arise when trying to digitise proceedings in the IAC and propose solutions.

-The Working Party is chaired by Professor Sir Ross Cranston, former Solicitor General and recently retired as Judge in Charge of the Administrative Court.
-The members of the Working Party are:
+The Working Party was chaired by Professor Sir Ross Cranston, former Solicitor General and recently retired as Judge in Charge of the Administrative Court.
+The members of the Working Party were:

 - Michael Fordham QC